DataTable can load data of various formats, such as:

 Related sample: Loading from an HTML Table

-To load data from database table(s), you should deal with both client and server sides.
+To load data from a database table(s), you should deal with both client and server sides.

-On the client side you must define parameter url (or call method load()) and specify a server-side script there.
+On the client side, you must define the url parameter (or call the load() method) and specify a server-side script there.

 Static loading from db.
 Client-side code.